dojo/docs/dojo/fieldToObject.rst

 Dojo 1.7 (AMD)
 --------------

-In dojo 1.7, this API has been moved to dojo/dom-form.
+In dojo 1.7, dojo.fieldToObject has been kept in dojo/xhr as a compatibility of dojo version before, it is a alias of domForm.fieldToObject in dojo/dom-form.

 .. code-block :: javascript
  :linenos: